What’s with the name?

 Is there a mobile device remote application?

-The app offers a large display for up to 16 channels of metering and timecode, scene, take and note editing, track arming, soloing, muting, trim and fader level control, transport control, and more.
+The app offers a display for up to 16 channels of metering and timecode, scene, take and note editing, track arming, soloing, muting, trim and fader level control, transport control, and more.
 The app conveniently allows you to manage and create sound reports and email a CSV and/or PDF.

 What are the minimum requirements to run the SD-Remote app?